Electrical & Power Installation

 |Security and Fire Alarm Systems Installers||14.2%||$47,190|

-|Signal and Track Switch Repairers||2%||$70,490|
+|Signal and Track Switch Repairers||2.0%||$70,490|

-Electrical & Power Installation Major Salary
+How Much Do Electrical & Power Installation Majors Make?

-To put that into context, the typical high school graduate makes between $29,000 and $57,000 a year.
-The average person with a bachelor’s degree (any field) makes between $44,000 and $99,000.
-Advanced degree holders make the most with salaries between $55,000 and $120,000.
+To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
+The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
+Advanced degree holders make the most with salaries between $55,600 and $125,400.

-Some careers associated with electrical transmission installation may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some degrees associated with electrical transmission installation may require an advanced degree, while others may not even require a bachelor’s in the field.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 Find out what the typical degree level is for electrical transmission installation careers below.

-|Less Than a High School Diploma||3%|
+|Less than a High School Diploma||3.0%|

-|High School Diploma or Equivalent||30.3%|
+|High School Diploma - or the equivalent (for example, GED)||30.3%|

 |Some College Courses||12.2%|